-Or may you are looking for a small size organic baby lotion to stash in your diaper bag?
-Perhaps you’d like to know where’s the best place to get travel size toiletries that won’t make you cringe (or itch or breakout or be miserable) when you use them?
+Or maybe you are looking for a small size organic baby lotion to stash in your diaper bag?
+Perhaps you’d like to know where’s the best place to get travel size amenities that won’t make you cringe when you use them?

 It used to be that finding travel size toiletries was difficult.
 But not anymore!

-TSA Regulations Toiletries
+TSA Regulations for Toiletries

-Before you jump to buying travel size toiletries, you will want to check the TSA regulations if you are flying.
+Before you jump to buying travel size toiletries, you will want to check the current TSA regulations if you are flying.

 I bought an April Target Beauty Box.
 You can see the unboxing below.
 The cost was $7, but after using coupons in the box, it really only cost $3 for all of these samples.
 Wow!
 What a deal!